finalclass/final-events/README.md

-eventDispatcher
+Final-Events
 ===============

-Event Dispatcher with bubbling feature
+Event dispatcher with the bubbling feature

 ## Installation